particle-iot/docs/src/content/reference/device-os/firmware.md

 {{since when="5.5.0"}}

-{{!-- BEGIN shared-blurb e724be96-469f-4bf2-bead-c8c962accad8 --}}
 Asset OTA (available in Device OS 5.5.0 and later), makes it easy to include bundled assets that can be delivered to other processors and components in your system, such as:

 - Coprocessors
 - Graphics and fonts for external displays
 - Sound samples for device with audio output capabilities

 Including assets is as easy as including an directory in your project, specifying it in the `project.properties` and building and flashing using Particle Workbench, the Particle CLI, or fleet-wide OTA for a product.
-Bundled assets can be up to 1 MB in size (after compression) and do not use additional data operations.
+Bundled assets can be up to 1 MB to 1.5 MB in size, after compression, depending on the platform, and do not use additional data operations.

 The compression algorithm is similar to gzip, so using a gzip program on the assets folder on your computer will yield the approximate size after compression.
-{{!-- END shared-blurb --}}

 In addition to the methods in the `System` class, including [`System.onAssetOta()`](#onassetota-system) and [`System.assetsHandled()`](#assetshandled-system), the functions is this section are used to process the asset bundles.